- Describe characters from the story using character traits

 - Make a class set of copies for each printable.
 Note: When copying the Character Trait Fill-In Chart printable, create a double-sided copy with a blank map on both sides.

 - Create a Venn diagram on chart paper to compare two characters or set up the Venn Diagram printable on a SMARTboard or projector.

 - Prepare a sample Venn diagram by comparing two characters from another book that the students are familiar with.

 Step 1: Have students make predictions about the book based on the cover and title.

 Step 2: Discuss with students ways that they are different from one another.
 Also discuss the positive and negative aspects about being different.

-Step 3: Distribute and review The Hundred Dresses Vocabulary Words printable.
+Step 3: Distribute and review The Hundred Dresses Vocabulary List printable.
 Students can refer to the list as they read the book.